Pigs in Blankets with Maple Glaze

 • 12 chipolata sausages

-• 2 tbsp pure maple syrup (preferably golden colour for its delicate flavour)
+• 2 tbsp pure maple syrup (preferably golden for its delicate flavour)

 Method

-2. Working one at a time, lay the bacon out on a board and run a sharp side of your knife along the length of the rasher to stretch it out.
+2. Working one at a time, lay a bacon rasher on a board and run the sharp side of a knife along its length to stretch it out.

-3. Dot with a few herb leaves, then place a sausage at one end and roll the bacon around it until its totally wrapped up.
-Place in a roasting tray and repeat till they’re all done.
+3. Dot with a few herb leaves, place a sausage at one end, and roll the bacon around the sausage until fully wrapped.

-4. Cook for 20 mins, or until golden and cooked through.
+1. Bake for 20 minutes or until the bacon is golden and cooked through.

-5. Scrape the pigs in blankets from the bottom of the tray.
-Leaving them in there, add Worcestershire sauce and maple syrup and give it a good shake to mix.
+3. Add Worcestershire sauce and maple syrup to the tray, and give it a good shake to combine.

-6. Heat on the hob and bring to the boil until caramelised.
-Serve immediately.
+4. Heat on the hob and bring to a boil until the mixture caramelises into a sticky glaze.

 Sausages wrapped in bacon: a Christmas classic and a party essential!
 This pigs in blankets recipe includes Canadian maple syrup, which adds a subtle hint of sweetness to the meaty chipolata sausages and streaky bacon.